-A warning message appears, reminding you that all original data on the two hard disks will be erased.
-Click Ok to continue.
+- 3. A warning message appears, reminding you that all original data in the two hard disks will be erased.
+Click Ok to continue. - 4.
+The setup is completed.
+Click Ok to restart your computer at once.

-- 5. The setup is completed. - The Drive Xpert icon on the Windows® notification area turns green to indicate that Super Speed is set up successfully.
+After restarting your computer, the Drive Xpert icon on the Windows® notification area turns green to indicate that Super Speed is set up successfully.

-While using this mode, if one hard disk is damaged, all data on the two hard disks will be lost.
+If one hard disk is corrupt, all data in both hard disks will be lost.